-According to at least one scholar, once there was a cure for syphilis, people began engaging in risky sex habits.
+According to at least one scholar, once there was a cure for syphilis, people began engaging in riskier sex habits.
 During the 1950s, "the illegitimate birth ratio, the share of U.S. births by teens, and the incidence of gonorrhea" all dramatically increased.
 Gonorrhea, which had declined once antibiotics were discovered, was believed to have been almost eradicated by the 1950s.
-By the end of the 1960s, however, gonorrhea cases in the US were back to levels on par with those from the 1940s, in large part because treatment was only usually only given to males.
+By the end of the 1960s, however, gonorrhea cases in the US were back to levels on par with those from the 1940s.

 Homosexuality Was Considered A Disease And "Deviant"

 In the DSM (Diagnostic and Statistical Manual of Mental Disorders), first published in 1952, homosexuality was listed as a mental illness.
 By 1968 and the publication of the DSM-II, it was officially a "sexual deviation."